 Highlight inclusive benefits.

 Candidates are evaluating cultural diversity when they research your company and when they look at your job posts.
 If they’re interested in working in an inclusive workplace, stating your values can help someone decide if they want to spend 40-plus hours a week in your office.
+It is important to show your inclusive workplace on social media as well.
+If you are looking for tips, learn how to be more inclusive during the holiday season at the workplace.

 Do you offer great benefits or parental leave?
 Summer Fridays, flex hours, or a 37-hour workweek?
 Do you offer continued education opportunities?
 Boast a wellness program?
 If you’re committed to something as a company, say it loudly and frequently!